darioTecchia/text-summarization-algorithms/README.md

 The **datasets** folder contains all datasets used during the experiments (csv files must be downloaded separately).

 The **evaluation** folder contains the scripts that apply the evaluation algorithms to the machine-generated summaries.
 At the moment, there are two scripts:
-- `evaluation.bert.py`: run the bert evaluations for each computer-obtained summary
+- `evaluation_bert.py`: run the bert evaluations for each computer-obtained summary
-- `evaluation.rouge.py`: run the rouge evaluations for each computer-obtained summary
+- `evaluation_rouge.py`: run the rouge evaluations for each computer-obtained summary
+- `evaluation_bleu.py`: run the bleu evaluations for each computer-obtained summary

 The **outputs** folder is the outsource folder that contains the csv files obtained with the scripts.

 The **runner** folder contains all scripts that apply the summary algorithms to the dataset.
 There are three scripts:
-- *run.all.abstractive*: run all the abstractive algorithms
-- *run.all.extractive*: run all the extractive algorithms
-- *run.all*: run all the algorithms
+- *runner.py*: summarization algorithms runner

 ## Usage
 First of all install all the libraries required by python with the command `pip3 install -r requirements.txt`.